jordanbmowry/salixian-mfg-admin-server/README.md

 - `JWT_SECRET_KEY`: The secret key used for signing and verifying JSON Web Tokens.
 - `DEVELOPMENT_DATABASE_URL`: The connection string for the development database.
 - `PRODUCTION_DATABASE_URL`: The connection string for the development database.
-- The connection string for the development database.
+- Check out the .env.sample file for additional hints.

 ## users